anthonystanton/Computers4U/README.md

 **Desktop first, single-page website**

 * Developed using HTML and Sass
-* Flexbox used and responsive
+* Flexbox used and is also responsive
 * Aimed to build a website that uses reusable code